casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 Style extraction?

-**Jazz**
+**Jazz Data**

-The purpose of including the jazz solos was for the model to learn jazz improvisational phrasing and performance.
+The purpose of including the jazz solos was for the model to learn jazz phrasing and performance, with specific focus on improvsational melody construction.
+Most jazz material is written down only in sparse form, with practitioners given ample freedom to improvise and interpret hte material.
+Most practitioners therefore learn by imitating and transcribign recordings rather than playing after sheet music .
+This tanscription of individual performances is a slow and incredibly time consuming task, which practitioners spend years perfectin.
+Books are released with transcriptions of individual performances, but these are very rarely in midi format (Giddins & Devaux, 2009).
+For capturing sufficient data sets to train AI models it is therefore nessecary to source transcribed midi jazz from the web, and the material for the jazz part of the dataset was sources from The Jazzomat Researhc Project (2019) and Acroche2 Studio (2019).

 *Solos*
 A selection of 64 jazz solos where also included in the dataset.